EntimemaInsight/KPI-Reporting-R-automation/README.md

 # KPI-Reporting-R-automation
 This project contains R scripts that automate the transposition of SQL files to an Excel file with 3 sheets named KPI_Report_ES_03.
 Additionally, the project generates an additional file named ES_KPI_Daily_Summary, which summarizes the information from KPI_Report_ES_03 on a daily basis.
 The Daily KPI Summary file provides an overview of the performance metrics for the day and serves as a quick reference for stakeholders.

+## Usage
+The data used in this project is entirely fictional and intended solely for demonstration purposes.
+However, it's important to note that SQL files don't provide access to external customers.
+These SQL files are designed for presentation purposes.

 ## Table of Contents
 * Description
 * Project Structure